-provided excellent bandpass and flux density scale calibration data for ASGARD.
-Science pointings were observed with periodic (every ~ 45 min) visits to a nearby phase calibrator.
+Each observing session ("epoch") generally began with a long (\sim 30 min) observation of a bright, unresolved source, usually one of 3C 48, 3C 147, 3C 286, or 3C 295.
+These observations were necessary for delay calibration of the beamformers used in the SETI survey but also provided excellent bandpass and flux density scale calibration data for ASGARD.
+Science pointings were observed with periodic (every \sim 45 min) visits to a nearby phase calibrator.
 Because of the low declinations of the GC pointings, these were generally observed at relatively low elevations and at constrained hour angle ranges.

 The ATA feeds have a high-bandwidth design using a log-periodic architecture, and as such the location of the active region on the feed may vary significantly depending on the observing frequency.
 Because the optics of the ATA reflectors are frequency-independent, each feed is mounted on a piston drive so that the appropriate part of the feed may be moved to the optical focus for each observation.
-Focus positions are identified by the optimal corresponding observing frequency, i.e., a focus position of $\nu{\text{foc}} = 1.4$ GHz provides the best configuration for observations at that frequency.
+Focus positions are identified by the optimal corresponding observing frequency, i.e., a focus position of $\nu{\rm foc} = 1.4$ GHz provides the best configuration for observations at that frequency.
 The relationship between the piston position and observing frequency is based on both theoretical and empirical analysis (Harp et al. 2011).
 Defocused observations are possible with some loss in system performance.
-For $\nu{\text{foc}} \gtrsim 0.9\nu{\text{obs}}$, the penalty is slight, while for lower focus frequencies (active region too close to the secondary) sensitivity degrades and the PB broadens.
+For $\nu{\rm foc} \gtrsim 0.9\nu{\rm obs}$, the penalty is slight, while for lower focus frequencies (active region too close to the secondary) sensitivity degrades and the PB broadens.
 For ASGARD observations made in complete control of the array, the focus position was set optimally, usually at 3.14 GHz.
-For commensal observations, the focus position was set at 1.90 GHz.